-All pregnant women should be offered an anatomy exam as part of standard antenatal care.
+Pregnant women should be offered an anatomy exam as part of standard antenatal care.

-This normally happens at 18 to 22 weeks.
+You will usually have this at 18 to 22 weeks.
 It is also called an 'anomaly scan'.

-Fetal anatomy scans can tell you:
+Anatomy scans can tell you:

 - how your baby is developing